changeworld/azure-docs.ja-jp/articles/service-fabric/service-fabric-get-started-linux.md

 <properties
-   pageTitle="Linux での開発環境のセットアップ | Microsoft Azure"
-   description="Linux にランタイムと SDK をインストールし、ローカル開発クラスターを作成します。このセットアップを終えれば、アプリケーションを構築する準備は完了です。"
-   services="service-fabric"
-   documentationCenter=".net"
-   authors="seanmck"
+   pageTitle="Set up your development environment on Linux | Microsoft Azure" description="Install the runtime and SDK and create a local development cluster on Linux.
+After completing this setup, you will be ready to build applications." services="service-fabric" documentationCenter=".net" authors="seanmck"